DSSGxUK/bmwi/documentation/docs/steps/model.md

 - A specific predicted month

-- Difference in unemployment rate compared to last month
+- `last_month`: Difference in unemployment rate compared to last month

-- Difference in unemployment rate compared to this month last year
+- `last_year`: Difference in unemployment rate compared to this month last year

-- Percentage of change in unemployment rate compared to same time last month
+- `last_month%`: Percentage of change in unemployment rate compared to same time last month

-- Percentage of change in unemployment rate compared to same time last year
+- `last_year%`: Percentage of change in unemployment rate compared to same time last year

+- `predictions_average`: Average of predictions of the next quarter

 <!-- - An average of the three predicted months  -->